a-e/rsel/docs/usage.md

     $ java -jar selenium-server-standalone-x.x.x.jar

-By default, the server runs on port 4444, and this is the port that RSel uses unless you tell it otherwise.
-RSel also assumes that you're running selenium-server on your localhost (that is, the same host where FitNesse is running); if you need to use a different host or port number, pass those as arguments to the first line of the table.
+By default, the server runs on port 4444, and this is the port that Rsel uses unless you tell it otherwise.
+Rsel also assumes that you're running selenium-server on your localhost (that is, the same host where FitNesse is running); if you need to use a different host or port number, pass those as arguments to the first line of the table.
 For example, if you are running